HDFGroup/vol-async/docs/source/gettingstarted.rst

     H5_DIR  : directory of HDF5 source code

-1. Download the Asynchronous I/O VOL connector code (this repository) with Argobots git submodule Use system provided by HDF5.
+1. Download the async VOL with Argobots git submodule.
 Latest Argobots can also be downloaded separately from https://github.com/pmodels/argobots

 .. code-block::